Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There are many more choices of accommodation in La Pola de Lena, if you choose to end your day here, including the economical Hotel La Payareta, (+34 985 493 975), a few blocks east of the Camino in the center of town.
 This hotel is just beyond the turnoff to the albergue.
 There is also the economical Hotel Lena (+34 985 49 32 34), on the south side of town along the river.

-If you are going on through Pola de Lena, continue on to stay straight through town.
-In another 1/2 kilometer from the town hall, you turn right here, at this tall building.
-It is just before the Día supermarket, the red sign in the photo below, and just after the college, Colegio Sagrada, a prominent red brick building.
+Continuing onward through town, after another 1/2 kilometer from the town hall, you turn right here, at this tall building, pictured below.
+The turn is just after an open plaza area shown in the photo, with a green floor and wind barriers, also just before the Día supermarket, the red sign that you can barely make out in the photo, and after walking by the college, Colegio Sagrada, a prominent institutional red brick building.

 We found the waymarks hard to find at this intersection, so if you have read this, you will know where to look.
-There may still be a concrete waymark here, if you look closely in the photo below.
+There is a concrete waymark at the corner if you look closely in the photo.

 I think I said out loud, "Are you serious?"
 I was really hoping the Camino would drop down by the river, or something else, other than walking by the noisy A-66 again!